Browse key reports, position papers, and other documents from the CCLA.

 CCLA submission to the Ontario Ministry of Community Safety and Correctional Services as part of public consultations on carding and racial profiling

-In Canada, racial profiling exists and directly and negatively impacts the lives of individuals across the nation.
-Racial profiling not only unjustly violates the right to be equal before and under the law and other rights guaranteed by the Canadian Charter of Rights and Freedoms, it also undermines trust between communities and police.
+In Canada, racial profiling also exists and directly and negatively impacts the lives of individuals across the nation.
+Racial profiling not only unjustly violates the right to be equal before and under the law and other rights guaranteed by the Canadian Charter of Rights and Freedoms, racial profiling also undermines trust between communities and police.
 And such trust is vital if effective policing is to thrive in a democratic nation like Canada.

 CCLA Urges Toronto Police Services Board to Reject New “Community Engagement” Policy

 CCLA was once again before the Toronto Police Services Board presenting oral and written submissions in connection with a proposed procedure and amended policy on carding and racial profiling.
 According to CCLA and many others who spoke out, the new draft procedure and amended Board policy would unjustifiably expand the power of police to stop […]

 In 2010 alone, Calgary and Edmonton police ran over 140,000 individual Background checks.
 While most of these checks are used to inform employment and volunteer hiring decisions, they are also frequently performed in connection with adoptions, foster care applications and travel.

 When dealing with the police, it’s important to know what your rights are.
 CCLA has put together a manual to help you know what you must do, what you do not have to do, and what you may wish to do in situations involving the police.